 Fannie Mae MSR Revolving Facility.
 In October 2021, Aurora and QRS III entered into a loan and security agreement (the "Fannie Mae MSR Revolving Facility"), pursuant to which Aurora and QRS III pledged their respective rights in all existing and future MSRs for loans owned or securitized by Fannie Mae to secure borrowings outstanding from time to time.
 The maximum credit amount outstanding at any one time under the Fannie Mae MSR Revolving Facility is \$150.0 million.
 The revolving period is 24 months which may be extended by agreement with the lender.
 In October 2023, Aurora and QRS III entered into an amendment to the Fannie Mae MSR Revolving Facility that extended the revolving period for an additional 24 months.
-During the revolving period, borrowings bear interest at a rate equal to the monthly term SOFR rate plus 2.75% subject to a floor.
+Amounts borrowed bear interest at a weighted average borrowing rate of 8.1%.
 At the end of the revolving period, the outstanding amount will be converted to a three-year term loan that will bear interest at a rate calculated at a spread over the rate for one-year interest rate swaps.
 The Company has guaranteed repayment of all indebtedness under the Fannie Mae MSR Revolving Facility.
-At September 30, 2023 and December 31, 2022, approximately \$108.0 million and \$116.0 million, respectively, was outstanding under the Fannie Mae MSR Revolving Facility.
+At March 31, 2024 and December 31, 2023, approximately \$105.0 million and \$106.0 million, respectively, was outstanding under the Fannie Mae MSR Revolving Facility.